Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Preliminaries.

 \subsection{$1D$-localization}

-In this section we will recall the basics of the localization technique introduced by Cavalletti and Mondino {for 1-Lipschitz functions as a nonsmooth analogue of Klartag's needle decomposition: needle refers to any geodesic along which the Lipschitz function attains its maximum slope, {\red also called transport rays here and by Klartag and others \cite{EvansGangbo99,FeldmanMcCann02,Klartag17}.}} The presentation follows Sections 3 and 4 in \cite{cavmon}.
+In this section we will recall basic facts about the localization technique introduced by Cavalletti and Mondino {for 1-Lipschitz functions as a nonsmooth analogue of Klartag's needle decomposition: needle refers to any geodesic along which the Lipschitz function attains its maximum slope, {\red also called transport rays here and by Klartag and others \cite{EvansGangbo99,FeldmanMcCann02,Klartag17}.}} The presentation follows Sections 3 and 4 in \cite{cavmon}.
 We assume familiarity with basic concepts in optimal transport (for instance \cite{viltot}).

 Let $(X,\de,\m)$ be a proper metric measure space with $\supp\m =X$ as we always assume.

 Let $u:X\rightarrow \mathbb{R}$ be a $1$-Lipschitz function.
 Then {\red the \it transport ordering}

 is a $\de$-cyclically monotone set, and one defines $\Gamma_u^{-1}=\{(x,y)\in X\times X: (y,x)\in \Gamma_u\}$.